mlijahan/Energy_Building_Optimization/README.md

 In addition, this app is operational in the estimation of the effect of fenestration sizes, types, and insulation layers of envelopes of the buildings in decreasing or increasing the heating load.

 #Installation
 You can readily run the main.py file with a Python compiler.
-If you need the main.exe file please send an [email] (malihehjahanbakhsh.eng@gmail.com)
+If you need the main.exe file please send an (malihehjahanbakhsh.eng@gmail.com)

 #Instruction
 [Video Instruction] ()